aws-samples/eks-workshop-v2/website/docs/gitops/controlplanes/ack/configureResources.md

 sidebar_position: 3
 ---

-In this section we will provision a database and message broker for our application, we will use AWS managed services.
+In this lab exercise, we'll provision a database and message broker for our application, we'll use AWS managed services.
-AWS managed service can be provision using Kubernetes API, we will use Kubernetes custom resources to specify the desire configuration for the service we want to access form our application.
+AWS managed service can be provision using Kubernetes API, we'll use Kubernetes custom resources to specify the desire configuration for the service we want to access form our application.